steeles/WC_sequence/README.md

 will have to see how it scales.
 Response = namedtuple('Response', ['value'])
 r = Response(0)
-r
-Response(value=0)
-r.value
-0

 [tests]

-[us 4]
-and we can write arbitrary feature-selective networks

 [us 19]
 micheyl 2005 actually looks like a fast self adaptation and a slow feedback inhibition from the nmda currents from the